 We conclude this report with lessons to learn in light of the Yahoo attack; how can we make our online defences as secure as possible to protect ourselves and our money.
-We do not want to have to turn to Cashfloat as a short term loan provider because of a financial scam caused by hackers.

 - Which information did hackers steal from Yahoo accounts